thin-edge/thin-edge.io/docs/src/start/send-thin-edge-data.md

 ## Error detection

-If the data published to the `tedge/measurements` topic are not valid Thin Edge JSON measurements, those won't be sent to the cloud but instead you'll get a feedback on the `tedge/errors` topic, if you subscribe to it.
+If the data published to the measurements topic are not valid Thin Edge JSON measurements, those won't be sent to the cloud but instead you'll get a feedback on the `tedge/errors` topic, if you subscribe to it.
 The error messages published to this topic will be highly verbose and may change in the future.
 So, use it only for debugging purposes during the development phase and it should **NOT** be used for any automation.